JamesnetGroup/leagueoflegends-wpf/README.md

 <img src="https://github.com/user-attachments/assets/642ccf0d-f2df-4adc-bb87-b1246cbda0b7" width="49%"/>
 <img src="https://github.com/user-attachments/assets/bece2bfd-1bb9-436e-b928-929d3706398c" width="49%"/>

+## Core Technology Stack
+> The repository includes all framework source code.

+- [x] **Jamesnet.Core**: Cross-platform core library based on .NET Standard 2.0
+- [x] **Jamesnet.Window**: Window management and UI framework optimized for WPF

+These two libraries can be used identically in both WPF and Uno-Platform, and include all core functionalities necessary for the architectural design of large-scale projects.

 ## Key Features and Implementations

-#### 1. Advanced WPF Techniques
-- [x] Utilization of Jamesnet.Wpf for enhanced WPF development
+1. **Large-scale Project Architecture**
+   - [x] Modular and distributed system design
+   - [x] Loose coupling through dependency injection
+   - [x] Plugin-based extensible structure

+2. **Advanced WPF Techniques**
-- [x] Implementation of dependency injection for flexible and maintainable code
+   - [x] Implementation of various CustomControls
-- [x] Project modularization and distribution for improved scalability

-#### 2. MVVM Architecture
+   - [x] Complex state management using VisualStateManager
-- [x] Use of CommunityToolkit.Mvvm for code generation and MVVM pattern implementation
+   - [x] Data virtualization and UI virtualization techniques

+3. **Performance Optimization**
-- [x] Clear separation of concerns between View and ViewModel
+   - [x] Efficient resource management and memory usage

-#### 3. Custom Controls
-- [x] Development of custom WPF controls to match League of Legends UI components
-- [x] Extensive use of ControlTemplates for unique visual designs
+   - [x] Application of asynchronous programming patterns

-#### 4. Complex UI Design
+   - [x] Rendering optimization techniques

+4. **UI/UX Design**
-- [x] Implementation of intricate design elements using Geometry Path
+   - [x] Implementation of complex graphics using Geometry Path
-- [x] Pixel-perfect recreation of the League of Legends client interface

-#### 5. Performance Optimization
-- [x] Efficient rendering and resource management for smooth UI interactions
-- [x] Optimized data binding and UI virtualization techniques
+   - [x] Custom animations and transition effects
+   - [x] Dynamic theme system

+5. **Framework Design**
+   - [x] Event-based communication system
+   - [x] Implementation of state management patterns
+   - [x] Extensible navigation system

+This project comprehensively showcases advanced design patterns and techniques based on Jamesnet.Core and Jamesnet.Window while maximizing the powerful features of WPF.
+By providing real-world application cases of various technologies and patterns necessary for large-scale application development, it will serve as rich learning material for WPF developers.

+We hope this project will inspire WPF developers and serve as a best practice for large-scale desktop application development.
+Furthermore, we expect that through this project, we can explore code sharing strategies between WPF and [Uno-Platform](https://github.com/jamesnetgroup/leagueoflegends-uno) and new possibilities in cross-platform development.

+> We are planning versions for new platforms such as MAUI, WinUI 3, AvaloniaUI, and OpenSilver in the future.

 ## Technology Stack
 - .NET 8.0
 - WPF (Windows Presentation Foundation)
+- Jamesnet.Core
-- Jamesnet.Wpf
+- Jamesnet.Windows
-- CommunityToolkit.Mvvm
+- Jamesnet.Uno

 ## Getting Started
 ### Prerequisites